cs107e/cs107e.github.io/labs/lab1/lab.md

-Mount the SD card again and this time copy your assembled blink.bin file (the one you created in lab step 1, not the one in the firmware directory) to your SD card as kernel.img.
+Mount the SD card again and this time copy your assembled blink.bin file (the one you created in lab step 1, not the one in the firmware directory) to your SD card and rename it kernel.img.
 Eject the SD card and insert it into the raspberry pi.
 It should now blink the LED on your breadboard.

 **6. Load the blink code using the bootloader.**